 2Move the entire hive B to the place of hive A.

-3Place the cage with the queen in hive A (which is now in the place where hive B was at the beginning).
+3Place the cage with the queen into the hive A (which is now in the place where hive B was at the beginning).

 1Open hive A.